Competency 1: Cultural responsiveness

 Actively uses this knowledge to challenge own and others’ cultural beliefs and practices, working with others to develop culturally appropriate intervention

-Seeks feedback on own practice through discussion and consultation with local stakeholders and through support and supervision in order to ensure effective culturally safe working practices are established and maintained
+Seeks feedback on own practice through discussion and consultation with local stakeholders and through support and supervision in order to ensure effective culturally responsive working practices are established and maintained

 |Works with stakeholders and colleagues to ensure culturally appropriate and culturally reflective services

-Applies and integrates knowledge and skills about culturally competent practice to create policies and procedures which are culturally relevant in the settings
+Applies and integrates knowledge and skills about culturally responsive practice to create policies and procedures which are culturally relevant in the settings

 Key knowledge and skills

-- Knowledge of concepts of cultural competency, cultural confidence and cultural safety and ability to apply these to individual and organisational policy contexts
+- Knowledge of concepts of cultural humility, cultural competence, cultural confidence and cultural safety and ability to apply these to individual and organisational policy contexts

 - Knowledge of cultural practices of the country being worked in and an awareness of the need to continually develop this knowledge with the support of local people